Scheimpflug principle: Depth of field

 When the lens and image planes are parallel, the depth of field (DoF) extends between parallel planes on either side of the plane of focus.
-When the Scheimpflug principle is employed, the DoF becomes wedge shaped (Merklinger 1996, 32; Tillmanns 1997, 71), (Note: When the lens plane is not parallel to the image plane, the blur spots are ellipses rather than circles, and the limits of DoF are not exactly planar.
+When the Scheimpflug principle is employed, the DoF becomes wedge-shaped, (Note: When the lens plane is not parallel to the image plane, the blur spots are ellipses rather than circles, and the limits of DoF are not exactly planar.
 There is little data on human perception of elliptical rather than circular blurs, but taking the major axis of the ellipse as the governing dimension is arguably the worst-case condition.
-Using this assumption, Robert Wheeler examines the effect of elliptical blur spots on DoF limits for a tilted lens in his Notes on View Camera Geometry; he concludes that in typical applications, the effect is negligible, and that the assumption of planar DoF limits is reasonable.
+Using this assumption, Wheeler examines the effect of elliptical blur spots on DoF limits for a tilted lens; he concludes that in typical applications, the effect is negligible, and that the assumption of planar DoF limits is reasonable.
 His analysis considers only points on a vertical plane through the center of the lens, however.
-Leonard Evens examines the effect of elliptical blur at any arbitrary point in the image plane, and concludes that, in most cases, the error from assuming planar DoF limits is minor.) with the apex of the wedge at the PoF rotation axis, (Note: Tillmanns indicates that this behavior was discovered during the development of the Sinar e camera (released in 1988), and that prior to that, the DoF wedge was thought to extend to the line of intersection of the object, lens, and image planes.
+Evens examines the effect of elliptical blur at any arbitrary point in the image plane, and concludes that, in most cases, the error from assuming planar DoF limits is minor.) with the apex of the wedge at the PoF rotation axis, (Note: Tillmanns indicates that this behavior was discovered during the development of the Sinar e camera (released in 1988), and that prior to that, the DoF wedge was thought to extend to the line of intersection of the object, lens, and image planes.
 He does not discuss the rotation of the PoF about the apex of the DoF wedge.) as shown in Figure 5.
 The DoF is zero at the apex, remains shallow at the edge of the lens's field of view, and increases with distance from the camera.
 The shallow DoF near the camera requires the PoF to be positioned carefully if near objects are to be rendered sharply.

 On a plane parallel to the image plane, the DoF is equally distributed above and below the PoF; in Figure 5, the distances y_{n} and y_{f} on the plane VP are equal.
 This distribution can be helpful in determining the best position for the PoF; if a scene includes a distant tall feature, the best fit of the DoF to the scene often results from having the PoF pass through the vertical midpoint of that feature.
 The angular DoF, however, is not equally distributed about the PoF.